apsdehal/Shortest-Adversarial-Path-Architecture/README.md

 where y is the current location of the player.

 Game's end is specified via a delimiter `$`.
 If at any point you receive it, you should close the socket connection.
 Winner will be decided on architecture side.

+You can check the test clients in [test-clients](test-clients/) folder.

 **Note**: Architecture is a work in progress and will be thorougly tested and fully completed by the night of competition.